hu4i/hu4i.github.io/content/notes/deep-learning/index.md

 Transformer have an encoder-decoder structure.

-> Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence aligned RNNs or convolution [\$^2\$][2].
+> Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence aligned RNNs or convolution {{< cite Vaswani2017 >}}.

 {{< admonition type=question title="Difference between layernorm and batchnorm?" open=true >}}
 [youtube video 25:47](https://www.youtube.com/watch?v=nzqlFIcCSWQ)